Car insurance for 17-year-olds

 As we noted above, your location is another factor, along with age, that impacts your insurance rate.
 Rates differ from state to state and even from ZIP code to ZIP code.
 Insurers look at accident rates for each region and are likely to increase their premiums for those who live in areas that have a higher incidence of accidents.

 The table below shows the annual full and minimum coverage premium rate for a family with a 17-year-old driver in each state.
-Note that the average rates for Hawaii and Massachusetts are considerably lower.
-That's because these two states do not allow insurers to consider age when determining premiums.
-In addition, Michigan prohibits the use of ZIP codes, while in California, the use of ZIP codes to determine rates is limited.
+Note that the average rates for Hawaii are considerably lower.
+That's because Hawaii law prohibits insurers from basing rates on drivers’ age.
+Massachusetts also prohibits the use of age as a rating factor for insurance underwriting, but insurers can still base rates on the number of years a driver has been licensed, which results in high rates for teens.

 Best car insurance companies for 17-year-olds